The Best Flooring Options for a Basement in New England

 Engineered wood flooring is a great option for those who love the look of hardwoods but want something that's a bit more durable.
 It's made by gluing layers of wood an wood veneer together, making it more durable.
 Engineered wood is also a good option for homeowners who are planning to install a floating floor.

-If you’re a new homeowner or you’ve recently remodeled, remember that newly poured concrete needs at least two months to completely dry and cure before a new floor of any kind can be laid on top of it.
+Pro Tip: If you're a new homeowner or you've recently remodeled, remember that newly poured concrete needs at least two months to completely dry and cure before a new floor of any kind can be laid on top of it.